-Market risk is the risk of negative returns on the Scheme's Authorised Investments resulting in the Scheme having insufficient assets to meet expenses.
+Market risk is the risk of negative returns on the Scheme's Authorised Investments resulting in diminishing member balances.
 Negative returns can arise from factors such as adverse changes to asset values, transaction costs, economic conditions, market sentiment, political events, consumer demand, environmental issues, technology issues, liquidity conditions, geo-political, health including pandemic shocks, other shocks and unexpected changes in the operations or the business environment of companies in which the Underlying Fund Manager invests.